rescueDev/my-tv-shows-tracker/README.md

  `````
 cd my-tv-show-tracker
 ``````
-3) Check .env file and type your DBMS password.
+3) Rename .envcopy file to .env and add your TMDB api key to MIX_VUE_APP_TMDB_KEY (register one if you don't have it).

 <br>